 Terraform

-Manage PgBeam projects, databases, replicas, domains, and cache rules as infrastructure using Terraform and the pgbeam provider.
+Manage PgBeam projects, databases, replicas, custom domains, cache rules, spend limits, agent credentials, policy profiles, and webhook endpoints as infrastructure using Terraform and the pgbeam provider.

 Manage your PgBeam infrastructure as code with Terraform.
 The pgbeam